-We are committed to adding new material to support the new emphasis on computing in the school curriculum.
+We are committed to adding new material to support the new emphasis on Computing in the school curriculum.

 The site exercises work well as starters and in plenary activities.
-Students can discuss the material as a class prior to completing the exercises online for homework.
+Students can discuss the material as a class prior to completing the exercises on-line for homework.

-Upon completion of an online activity, a student can submit the work for marking.
+Upon completion of an on-line activity, a student can submit the work for marking.
 Marked work is returned to the student immediately and the results are also written to our database.
 This enables teachers to generate reports on how their students have got on.

 The site is designed to be fast and responsive.
-The administrative functions are particulary quick.
+The administrative functions are particularly quick.
 A typical teacher with half-a-dozen teaching groups can log onto the site, run reports to see how his or her students have been getting on; set new homework tasks and log out in well under two minutes.

 The site is set up for four distinct types of users: students, their teachers, Curriculum Managers (CMs) and school Database Administrators (DBAs).

 Students and teachers have access to all of the exercises on the site.
 Teachers additionally have access to reporting and administrative functions, such as the setting of homework tasks and the resetting of student passwords.

 Students are also able to run their own reports.
 They are able to see what homework has been set for them.
 They can see their results and can also repeat the exercises to improve their marks.
 This can be very motivating for students.
 The exercises on the site are linked to our own site specific level descriptors.
 These are also reported to students as they complete each exercise.